nla-group/classix/docs/source/comparison.rst

 1.2 Kamil's sampling
 ~~~~~~~~~~~~~~~~~~~~~~

 The sampling method for VDU dataset is proposed by Kamil Oster.
-This sampling method can make the visualization performance for our sampling data better.
+This sampling method can make the visualization results of various clustering algorithms more unified.
 For complete code example, we refer to `classix/exp/timing_appendix.ipynb <https://github.com/nla-group/classix/blob/master/exp/timing_appendix.ipynb>`_ Here we do simple illustration for it.

 .. code:: python